uditpadhan98/CampusRecover/README.md

 ## Future Development

--Mobile Responsiveness: Enhance the mobile version of the application to ensure a seamless and user-friendly experience on smaller devices.
+- **Mobile Responsiveness**: Enhance the mobile version of the application to ensure a seamless and user-friendly experience on smaller devices.
--Admin Panel: Develop an admin panel for better management of posts and users.
+- **Admin Panel**: Develop an admin panel for better management of posts and users.
--Advanced Search Filters: Add advanced search filters to improve the item search experience.
+- **Advanced Search Filters**: Add advanced search filters to improve the item search experience.
--User Ratings: Introduce a user rating system to build trust within the community.
+- **User Ratings**: Introduce a user rating system to build trust within the community.
--Chat Functionality: Implement a chat system for direct communication between users.
+- **Chat Functionality**: Implement a chat system for direct communication between users.

 ## Contributing